-And let’s make one thing clear.
+Let’s make one thing clear right off the bat.
 I’ll only be saying this once so pay attention.
 I AM NOT A JOURNALIST.
 I’m just some guy with a website and an opinion.

 1982 was my first year of high school.
 My parents sent me to an all male Catholic high school.
 I’m grateful for the education it provided but at the time I hated that school.
 To deal with the long bus rides, bullying and crippling depression I would write these really bad heavy metal lyrics.
 I mean really bad.
 The first one was called “To Rule In Hell”.
 The title was ripped off from Milton’s poem Paradise Lost that contains the line “Better to reign in Hell, than serve in Heaven.”
 My song was basically a ripoff of the Iron Maiden song ‘Number of the Beast’.
 Like I said, it was pretty bad.
 Back then there was no internet so I kept all my writings in a notebook which I still have to this day.
 Occasionally I would show them to trusted associates.
 This went on until 1988 when I wrote the last of the first generation of my lyrics.

 Nine years go by without me writing another word. but 1997 did bring the internet to my life for good or bad.
 I set up a website on a free host that basically just told the world who I was.
 Since I was so into heavy metal the site was filled with skulls and blood.
 Back in 1997 people didn’t always openly share their true identities like today so I needed a cool screen name.
 I’m also a fan of comic books and all my favorite characters wore trench coats, i.e. The Punisher, The Question and John Constantine.
 So I decided to call myself TheTrenchcoat.